brucemack/hello-obd2/README.md

 This is a simple demonstration of communicating with a car via the OBD-II (on board diagnostic) connector.
 This supports the ISO-9141-2 K-Line interface.

+This has been tested on a 2005 Toyota Corolla and a 1999 Honda Civic (D16Y7 engine).

 Hardware
 ========